cheshrkat/blogger-archive-converter/readme.md

 You will need to use a bash terminal like OSX Terminal or WSL on Windows 10.
 This will not work in anything else as it calls out to `curl`.

+### Export your blog to XML

+Log in to Blogger, then go to Settings - Other, then choose Back Up Content to download the XML file.
+You can also use Google Takeout to export your Blog in ATOM format.
+This tool should be able to read both, although it has mostly been tested with content exported from the Blogger web UI (not Takeout).

 ### Setup

 * Clone or download this repo